-Deutsche Asset Management’s global head of equity trading and buy-side industry veteran Mike Bellaro is retiring after 30 years with the firm, The TRADE can reveal.
+Deutsche Asset Management’s global head of equity trading and buy-side industry veteran Mike Bellaro is departing after 30 years with the firm, The TRADE can reveal.

 Bellaro is set to leave the firm in the summer and Deutsche Asset Management will find his replacement in due course, a spokesperson confirmed.